-The results of our simulations suggest at least three important patterns: (a) even relatively aggressive SES-based affirmative action policies do not mimic the effects of race-based policies on racial diversity; likewise race-based affirmative action policies do not mimic the effects of SES-based policies on SES diversity; (b) there is little evidence of any systemic mismatch induced by affirmative action policies; students who benefit from affirmative action are not, on average, admitted to colleges for which they are underqualified; and (c) the use of affirmative action policies by some colleges affects enrollment patterns in other colleges as well.
+The results of our simulations suggest at least four important patterns: (a) even relatively aggressive SES-based affirmative action policies do not mimic the effects of race-based policies on racial diversity; likewise race-based affirmative action policies do not mimic the effects of SES-based policies on SES diversity; (b) SES-based affirmative action in combination with targeted recruitment shows the potential to be comparable to race-based affirmative action on its own; (c) there is little evidence that, for minority students, race-based policies lead to differences in the average achievement of their college peers that are notably greater than the differences we observe under SES-based affirmative action or scenarios with no affirmative action of any type; and (d) the use of affirmative action policies by some colleges reduces the diversity of similar-quality colleges that do not have such policies.

-Kahlenberg (1996) has argued that "class-based preferences provide a constitutional way to achieve greater racial and ethnic diversity" (p.
+The 2013 Fisher decision requires universities to prefer "workable race-neutral alternatives" to race-based affirmative action.
+Suggesting one such alternative, Kahlenberg (1996) has argued that "class-based preferences provide a constitutional way to achieve greater racial and ethnic diversity" (p.
 1064).
-Yet, based on our simulations, SES-based affirmative action policies do not seem likely to be effective at producing racial diversity.
-The SES-based affirmative action policies we simulated are fairly aggressive in terms of the weight they give to SES, and they had large effects on socioeconomic diversity, so their failure to produce substantial increases in racial diversity at elite colleges is not a result of tepid implementation.
-These results are consistent with Sander (1997), who found that SES-based affirmative action at the UCLA law school did not produce the levels of diversity achieved under race-based affirmative action policies.
+However, our simulations suggest that unless SES-based affirmative action policies use a very strong preference for lower SES students, or are paired with effective race-based recruitment efforts, these policies are unlikely to result in the same racial composition in colleges as under current race-based affirmative action policies.
+These results are consistent with Sander (1997), who found that SES-based affirmative action at the UCLA law school did not produce the levels of diversity achieved under race-based affirmative action policies, and Long (2015) who found in Texas that that any number of race proxies could not reproduce the diversity achieved under race-based affirmative action.